 If there is a concern that a child you know may be experiencing a mental health issue, it’s important to seek help from a doctor or mental health professional.
-Treating mental health concerns early can help prevent it from developing into a more serious condition in the future.
+Treating mental health concerns early can help prevent them from developing into a more serious conditions in the future.

 There are situations and behavioral issues that can signal that something serious might be happening with a child’s mental health.
 Here are a few common warning signs: